Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/python-protobuf-guide/guide.md

 flipper_port = find_flipper() # set the port variable to wherever it found the flipper

-ser = serial.Serial (flipper_port, 115200, timeout=1, dsrdtr=True) #set up our serial connection options.
+ser = serial.Serial (flipper_port, 115200, timeout=1, dsrdtr=False, write_timeout=5) # set up our serial connection options.
-ser.rts = True #flip on rts
+ser.rts = True # turn on rts

 # we need to set up a button message the flipper would understand.
 # for this function, we have 3 variables we can feed it: the command ID, the input key we want to press, and the input type (press, release, short, long, etc.)
 def create_button_message(command_id, input_key, input_type):
-    """Creates the proper format of how our button press message should look""" main_msg = flipper_pb2.Main() #the main class for flipper_pb2 has a lot of error checking stuff if one wants to use it (we arent here) and also a settable attribute for command_id, which we will need. main_msg.command_id = command_id # Assign a unique ID, protobuf expects each command to be labeled with a unique ID, preferable sequention, so it knows that a given command is not just being repeated. main_msg.gui_send_input_event_request.key = input_key #the key we want to press
+    # Creates the proper format of how our button press message should look
+    main_msg = flipper_pb2.Main() #the main class for flipper_pb2 has a lot of error checking stuff if one wants to use it (we arent here) and also a settable attribute for command_id, which we will need. main_msg.command_id = command_id # Assign a unique ID, protobuf expects each command to be labeled with a unique ID, preferable sequention, so it knows that a given command is not just being repeated. main_msg.gui_send_input_event_request.key = input_key #the key we want to press